hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 - Each consensus node will need a new `tssEncryptionKey` in addition to the existing RSA key.
   - EC Key generation will have to happen before a node can join the network.
-- A new node added to an existing network will need to be given a state from an existing node after the network has adopted the address book containing the new node.
+- A new node added to an existing network will need to be given a state from an existing node after the network has adopted the roster containing the new node.
+The new node must be in the active roster to join the network.
 - If a node is added, removed, or updated in the address book and the candidate roster is not adopted in the next software upgrade, the change to that node is not applied.
 - config only software upgrades can be used to trigger the adoption of a candidate roster, if the candidate roster